unrelentingfox/google-machine-learning-notes/README.md

 `minimize(Loss(Data|Model) +  λ*complexity(Model))`

-Performing L2 regularization has the following effect on a model
+Performing L2 regularization has the following effect on a model:

 * Encourages weight values toward 0 (but not exactly 0)
 * Encourages the mean of the weights toward 0, with a normal (bell-shaped or Gaussian) distribution.

-Increasing the lambda value strengthens the regularization effect.
-For example, the histogram of weights for a high value of lambda might look as shown in Figure 2.

 When choosing a lambda value, the goal is to strike the right balance between simplicity and training-data fit:
 * **If your lambda value is too high** - your model will be simple, but you run the risk of underfitting your data.
 Your model won't learn enough about the training data to make useful predictions.